ibm-cloud-docs/schematics/workspace-setup.md

 `Bitbucket`

 You need to use the `Bitbucket` URL in this format `https://bitbucket.org/<your_user_name>/<repo_name>/src/<branch_name>/<folder_name>` and for URL with branch you need to use in this format `https://bitbucket.org/<your_user_name>/<repo_name>/src/<branch_name>`.

+If the workspace name is different from your user name then you need to provide the workspace name in this format. `https://<username>@bitbucket.org/<workspace_name>/tf_cloudless_sleepy/src/master`.
+{: note}

 `AzureURL`